buzzdecafe/buzzdecafe.github.com/_posts/2013-08-15-on-function-composition.md

 My friend and former (and future?) colleague, Paul Grenier, recently posted on the topic of [function composition](http://autosponge.github.io/blog/2013/02/09/variadic-composition-without-recursion/) in Javascript.
 Paul takes the angle that we can avoid some of the performance problems associated with the functional style (although at the cost of some maintainability--constructed functions are not the most pleasant thing to debug).

-We use a simlar approach to "memoizing" functions by arity in [Ramda](https://github.com/CrossEye/ramda) that Paul recommends (cf. `nAry` function).
+We use a similar approach to "memoizing" functions by arity in [Ramda](https://github.com/CrossEye/ramda) that Paul recommends (cf. `nAry` function).
 Our implementation of a variadic `compose` function is straightforward:

     var compose = function() {
       var fns = slice(arguments);